-Mercury offers six different views: (i) RBD, (ii) FT, (iii) EFM, (iv) SPN, (v) CTMC, and (vi) DTMC.
+Mercury offers seven different views: (i) RBD, (ii) FT, (iii) EFM, (iv) SPN, (v) CTMC, (vi) DTMC, and (vii) ET.
 In this section, we briefly describe each of these views.
 Each formalism has its own section and more details about each view can be found in the respective section.